Al Ghariyah

-Al Ghariyah (الغارية) is a village on the northeast coast of Qatar located in the municipality of Ash Shamal.
+Al Ghariyah (الغارية) is a village on the northeast coast of Qatar located in the municipality of Al Shamal.
 It was founded in 1885 by settlers from the town of Al Wakrah.
 It was a site of contention between Qatari tribes allied with the Ottomans and Sheikh Jassim bin Mohammed Al Thani.

 A number of ancient cup-marks and rock engravings were discovered in Al Ghariyah.

 Etymology

-The name "Ghariyah" is derived from the Arabic word for cave, "ghar".
-It was so named because the area contains many mountains with small caves.
+The name Ghariyah is derived from ghar, the Arabic word for "cave".
+It was so named because the area contains many hills with small caves.